nv-morpheus/Morpheus/docs/source/developer_guide/guides/5_digital_fingerprinting.md

     column_info=[DateTimeColumn(name=config.ae.timestamp_column_name, dtype=datetime, input_name='event.timestamp')])
 ```

-In the above examples three opperations were performed:
+In the above examples three operations were performed:
 1. The `event` JSON field was normalized, resulting in new fields prefixed with `event.` to be included in the output `DataFrame`.
 1. The newly created field `event.timestamp` is parsed into a datetime field.
 1. Since the DFP pipeline explicitly requires a timestamp field, we name this new column with the `config.ae.timestamp_column_name` config attribute ensuring it matches the pipeline configuration.
 When `name` and `input_name` are the same the old field is overwritten, and when they differ a new field is created.